Skip to content

 Such as large blood clots, symptoms of fatigue (which could signal anemia due to excessive blood loss), or any other symptoms that concern you.

-Menstrual flow can vary over the course of a lifetime for various reasons, but also within the same cycle.
-This is not necessarily alarming and does not necessarily mean that you have a health problem.
-However, in the presence of unusual or worrying symptoms, it is recommended to consult a doctor
+Menstrual flow can vary throughout a lifetime for various reasons, but it can also vary within a single cycle.
+This isn't necessarily alarming and doesn't necessarily mean you have a health problem.
+However, if you experience unusual or concerning symptoms, it's recommended to consult a doctor.